Wearing face masks in schools

 Based on the advice of the Acting Deputy Chief Health Officer, your child's school will not need to check temperatures.
-This may change if community transmission of coronavirus (COVID-19) grows.
+This may change if community transmission of COVID-19 grows.

 Medical certificates when returning to school

-If your child has any symptoms of coronavirus (COVID-19), even mild symptoms, they should get tested and they must remain at home until they get their results.
+If your child has any symptoms of COVID-19, even mild symptoms, they should get tested and they must remain at home until they get their results.

-Once symptoms have cleared, there's no requirement from the Department of Education and Training or the Department of Health and Human Services (DHHS) for your child to have a medical certificate before they go back to school.
+Once symptoms have cleared, there's no requirement from the Department of Education and Training or the Department of Health (DH) for your child to have a medical certificate before they go back to school.

 Hygiene practices introduced at schools